Paul Douglas (meteorologist)

-Paul Douglas is the stage name of Douglas Paul Kruhoeffer (born June 12, 1958), a meteorologist, author, and entrepreneur in Minneapolis-St.Paul, Minnesota.
-He has over 30 years of broadcast television and radio experience.
+Douglas Paul Kruhoeffer (born June 12, 1958), known professionally as Paul Douglas, is an American meteorologist, author, and entrepreneur.

 Early life and education

 Douglas Kruhoeffer was raised in Pennsylvania.
 His hometown is Lancaster, Pennsylvania.
 While in high school, he began using the stage name Paul Douglas.
 He graduated from Pennsylvania State University with a Bachelor of Science degree in Meteorology in 1980.

 Career

 Broadcasting and journalism

 While a senior in college, he began broadcasting the weekend weather reports for WNEP-TV in Scranton, Pennsylvania, and then after he graduated, he moved to weekdays.
 He worked for Satellite News Channel, based in Stamford, Connecticut, from 1982 to 1983.
 This was followed by a move to Minneapolis, Minnesota, where he worked at KARE (formerly WTCN-TV and WUSA) from 1983 to 1994.
 He was a weatherman in Chicago at WBBM-TV for three years before returning to Minneapolis where he worked at WCCO-TV from December 1997 until he was laid off in April 2008 as part of nationwide cutbacks by station owner CBS.

 Douglas wrote a daily weather column for the Star Tribune from 1997 until his replacement by the WCCO-TV weather team in February 2009.
 He provided forecasts for three local radio stations.
 He has been a reporter for the Twin Cities Public Television show Almanac.

 In 2009, the St. Cloud Times appointed him as the head of their meteorological team and Conservation Minnesota partnered with him to create MNWeatherCenter, a hub for Minnesota weather.

 In 2010, the Star Tribune rehired him as a weather blogger.